jyothv/ECE590project/README.md

 *Testing safety of Finite State Machine*: To ensure reliability and to verify functionality of the system we will test finite state machines.
 It is crucial to ensure the system goes into a predefined state on occurrence of a particular event.
 This guarantees safe operation of the system under all circumstances.
 We will do a *conformance testing* of the system.
 Given a specification of a  finite state machine, for which we have its transition diagram, and an implementation, we will test whether the implementation conforms to the specification.
 We will also generate a *checking sequence* which will help in fault detection in the system.

-We will take the examples of Robot, Microwave and vending machine to test and confirm the safety.
+We will take the examples of Robot and vending machine to test and confirm the safety.
 Random sequence of events will be produced to test the safe operation of the system.

 *Steps for testing*: In a given sequence of events for each event
 1. Identify the current state.